jhajek/Linux-text-book-part-1/files/Labs/Chapter-04/lab-chapter-04.md

 ## GNOME Extensions

 You will need to install the listed GNOME extensions from [https://extensions.gnome.org](https://extensions.gnome.org "Gnome extensions").
 The first one is the example in the book called *Caffeine*.
 Make sure you have the Gnome Shell integration installed to configure and install plugins directly from the browser.
-Open a terminal and type the command `sudo apt install chrome-gnome-shell` and choose 'Y' on Ubuntu Desktop 22.04.
-On Ubuntu Desktop 23.04+ type on the terminal: `sudo apt install gnome-browser-connector` and choose 'Y'.
+On Ubuntu Desktop (amd64 and arm64), open a terminal and type the command `sudo apt install chrome-gnome-shell` and refresh the Gnome extensions webpage twice.

 1) Caffeine (screenshot of coffee cup icon in upper right corner)
 1) ~~Bring out submenu of Power Off/Logout Button (Expands all poweroff and logout buttons)~~ Shutdown Button